William Rehnquist: Nomination and confirmation as associate justice

 On October 21, 1971, President Nixon nominated Rehnquist as an associate justice of the Supreme Court, to succeed John Marshall Harlan II.
 Henry Kissinger initially proposed Rehnquist for the position to presidential advisor H.R.
 Haldeman and asked, "Rehnquist is pretty far right, isn't he?"
 Haldeman responded, "Oh, Christ!
 He's way to the right of Buchanan", referring to then-presidential advisor Patrick Buchanan.

 Rehnquist's confirmation hearings before the Senate Judiciary Committee took place in early November 1971.
 In addition to answering questions about school desegregation and racial discrimination in voting, Rehnquist was asked about his views on the extent of presidential power, the Vietnam War, the anti-war movement and law enforcement surveillance methods.
-On November 23, 1971, the committee voted 12-4 to send the nomination to the full Senate with a favorable recommendation.
+On November 23, 1971, the committee voted 12–4 to send the nomination to the full Senate with a favorable recommendation.

 On December 10, 1971, the Senate first voted 52–42 against a cloture motion that would have allowed the Senate to end debate on Rehnquist's nomination and vote on whether to confirm him.
 The Senate then voted 22–70 to reject a motion to postpone consideration of his confirmation until July 18, 1972.
 Later that day, the Senate voted 68–26 to confirm Rehnquist, and he took the judicial oath of office on January 7, 1972.

 There were two Supreme Court vacancies in the fall of 1971.
 The other was filled by Lewis F. Powell Jr., who took office on the same day as Rehnquist to replace Hugo Black.

 Tenure as associate justice

-On the Court, Rehnquist promptly established himself as Nixon's most conservative appointee, taking a narrow view of the Fourteenth Amendment and a broad view of state power.
+On the Court, Rehnquist promptly established himself as Nixon's most conservative appointee, taking a narrow view of the Fourteenth Amendment and a broad view of state power in domestic policy.
 He almost always voted "with the prosecution in criminal cases, with business in antitrust cases, with employers in labor cases, and with the government in speech cases."
 Rehnquist was often a lone dissenter in cases early on, but his views later often became the Court's majority view.

 Federalism

 For years, Rehnquist was determined to keep cases involving individual rights in state courts out of federal reach.
 In National League of Cities v.
 Usery (1977), his majority opinion invalidated a federal law extending minimum wage and maximum hours provisions to state and local government employees.
 Rehnquist wrote, "this exercise of congressional authority does not comport with the federal system of government embodied in the Constitution."

-According to law professor Erwin Chemerinsky, Rehnquist presided over a "federalist revolution" as chief justice, during which the Court limited federal power in cases such as New York v.
-United States, United States v.
-Lopez, Printz v.
-United States, and United States v.
-Morrison.
-But Cato Institute scholar Roger Pilon has said that the "Rehnquist court has revived the doctrine of federalism ... only at the edges and in very easy cases."